-The integration of science and practice is one of the hallmarks of the Before Racism™ program.
+The integration of science and developmentally-appropriate early childhood educational practice is one of the hallmarks of the Before Racism™ program.

 This section identifies resources that reflect a range of topics that have informed—and will continue to inform—the development of the Before Racism program including data that support the need for such a program, information that will help both teachers and parents understand how very young children acquire anti-bias attitudes and behaviors, and guidelines regarding how to establish teaching and learning environments in which such attitudes and behaviors can be formed.
 Taken together, this information will help identify how the Before Racism program can support the work preschool teachers and childcare professionals are already doing to stem the development of bias and racism in very young children.